 Quo Vadis (1951) was Taylor’s biggest box office hit – and one of Hollywood’s biggest hits of the 1950s, period.
 In fact, if adjusted for inflation, Quo Vadis remains one of the biggest blockbusters ever.

-Quo Vadis was also one of my all-time favorite films when I was, ahem, five years old or whereabouts.
+Quo Vadis was also one of my all-time favorite films when I was five years old or whereabouts.
 I watched this thing on television and was traumatized for life after witnessing terrified Christians being devoured by hungry lions in living color.
 No parental guidance could make me get over that kind of stuff. (“Not suitable for children,” warns the poster.
-That's right.)
+They had a point.)

-Now, after rewatching Quo Vadis as an adult, my way of relating to it changed quite radically.
-Last time, I pretty much ignored the Christians and their plight; all I cared about were Nero (a delightfully fey Peter Ustinov) and Poppaea (a deliciously ruthless Patricia Laffan; above, with Ustinov).
+Now, after rewatching Quo Vadis as an adult, my way of relating to it was radically changed.
+All but ignored were the Christians and their plight; what mattered was a delusional Nero (Peter Ustinov) and a lustful Poppaea (Patricia Laffan; above, with Ustinov), who cares about having one particularly lovely Christian convert torn to pieces.

 The movie itself is a hoot straight out of the Cecil B. DeMille School of Christian Piety (though directed by Mervyn LeRoy).
-I can't see how anyone – apart from the most ardent (and humorless) Christian devotee – could take something such as Quo Vadis seriously.
+It’s hard to imagine how anyone – apart from the most ardent (and humorless) Christian devotee – could take something such as Quo Vadis seriously.

-Robert Pirosh's Valley of the Kings (1954) is just as laughably bad as Quo Vadis, and just as good-looking.
-Unfortunately, Eleanor Parker is just as wasted as Deborah Kerr in QV.
-Parker has a better – though subordinate – role in Melvin Frank and Norman Panama's watchable Above and Beyond (1953), which at the time stirred up some controversy because it deals with the atomic bombing of Hiroshima.
+Robert Pirosh’s Valley of the Kings (1954) is just as laughably bad as Quo Vadis, and just as good-looking.
+Unfortunately, Eleanor Parker is just as wasted as Deborah Kerr in the Ancient Rome epic.
+Parker has a better – though subordinate – role in Melvin Frank and Norman Panama’s watchable Above and Beyond (1953), which at the time stirred up some controversy because it deals with the atomic bombing of Hiroshima.

 Richard Thorpe was reunited with Taylor for Knights of the Round Table (1953), which tries to be another Ivanhoe.
 Sadly, it only gets halfway there.
 Too bad, as that’s my favorite Middle Ages saga.
 And the movie has Ava Gardner and Mel Ferrer, too.
 Knights of the Round Table is a handsome production, but I found it dry and not very exciting.